 That termites survived is perhaps not altogether surprising.
 They only need three basics for their cryptic life: food, moisture, and shelter — to retain humidity and security from ants and other predators.
 You didn’t mention their absence in your listing, but I guess ants were a bit thin on the ground after the eruptions as well.

 So the timber in houses is food but probably only for the ‘lucky’ colonies that had already started eating.
 The needed moisture in the soil may have been acidic but if they were sourcing from an area not-so-acidic or which was being rapidly diluted by rain, then survival was more probable.

 Coptotermes & Nasutes

 You haven’t told me what termite species but I’m supposing that if they are eating solid, seasoned timber, they are maybe Coptotermes but could be one of the Nasutes.
 Nasutes however almost always build a mound nest which is easily found and physically destroyed — which points more to the Coptos.

 Coptos seldom build their nest inside a dwelling and are more likely to be under ground or even under the slab with a hidden access into the building where most of the timber is joined to other timber.
 Once they get started, if you find and disturb, destroy or replace the timber they are eating, they block off that attack point and begin from another.

-I suggest your current best action is to carefully inspect, tap and probe around to find busy active termites inside timber and place a bag of termite bait so they can access it for transfer back to the colony.
+I suggest your current best action is to carefully inspect, tap and probe around to find busy active termites inside timber and place a pouch of Colony Killer Termite bait so they can access it for transfer back to the colony.
 I suggest a 3 monthly check because they are in there somewhere and you want to find them as soon as you can.
 Once that colony is dead, it won’t revive.
 It is always possible another colony is busy in the same building — just a chance.